-Council employees engaged on a permanent and temporary basis are entitled to paid leave when a member of your immediate family or household dies.
+Employees engaged on a permanent and temporary basis are entitled to paid leave when a member of their immediate family or household dies.
 Additional leave is available if the death occurs outside of Australia.
-Employees may also be entitled to take up to one day of paid leave to attend the funeral of a person who is not a member of your immediate family or household.
+Employees may also be entitled to take up to one day of paid leave to attend the funeral of a person who is not a member of their immediate family or household.

 - 17.10.1 Where a full-time or part-time employee is absent from duty because of the death of immediate family or a member of the same household, the employee shall be granted five days leave with pay upon application.
-Should the death occur outside of Australia, the employee shall be granted 10 days leave with pay upon application. - 17.10.2 Where a full-time or part-time employees is absent from duty because of the death of an extended family member, the employee shall be granted two days leave with pay upon application. - 17.10.3 Where an employee is absent from duty to attend the funeral service of a person not described in 17.10.1, the employee shall be granted up to one day's paid leave to attend such service.
-This means leave shall be granted for the time to travel to and from the service and to attend the service.
-Any additional time to attend a function following a funeral service will be taken from other leave entitlements such as time in lieu, annual leave or flexitime with the prior approval of the employees Supervisor.
+Should the death occur outside of Australia, the employee shall be granted 10 days leave with pay upon application to travel overseas to attend the funeral. - 17.10.2 Where a full-time or part-time employees is absent from duty because of the death of an extended family member, the employee shall be granted two days leave with pay upon application.